Lachee/git-deploy/readme.md

     - Use apache, k8', or anything else, to handle your projects.
 This is just a simple deploy script
 - Build Actions
     - All build scripts are just that, bash scripts.
 Advance features such as "actions" can be provided by a local [GitHub Action Runner](https://github.com/actions/runner)
+- Pushing builds to servers
+    - This is specifically for _git_ projects.
+Pushing code is a security concern and requires more effort into securing the API with things such as checksums and encryption.
+The idea of this project is to take a HTTP request and do a `git pull` from that, effectively making it so it never downloads arbitary code.